 The answer to this question varies a lot depending on the relevant geography.
 As a rule of thumb, savings by having artificial turf increase the more extreme the climate.
 In very cold and very dry areas, savings are enormous; but savings are considerable irrespective of location.

 Is it true that both ball and players get dirty when playing on artificial turf?

 No, not if Genan infill is used, as Genan infill is virtually dust-free.

-Does playing on artificial turf containing rubber infill imply a health risk?
+Does playing on artificial turf containing rubber infill imply an elevated health risk?